-The explanatory vector z_t denotes a vector of several alternative measures on financial health of the "main banks".
-As for three alternative measures of the bank health, we constructed the data by the following steps.
-First, we identified the name of the firm's lenders based on CD Eyes supplied by TSR Database Service.
-Like the Japan Company Handbook, CD Eyes provides a list of major lenders for each unlisted companies.
+The explanatory vector z{t} denotes a vector of several alternative measures on financial health of the "main banks."
+As for the three alternative measures of bank health, we constructed the data by the following steps.
+First, we identified the name of the firm's lenders based on CD Eyes, supplied by TSR Database Service.
+Like the Japan Company Handbook, CD Eyes provides a list of major lenders for each unlisted company.
 The order of the listed lenders is based on how close the bank-firm relationships are.
-We defined the "main bank" as a bank that appeared first in the list.
-We then collected the relevant financial data of the "main banks" from Financial Statements of All Banks published by the Japanese Bankers Association.
+We defined the "main bank" as the bank that appears first in the list.
+We then collected the relevant financial data of the "main banks" from Financial Statements of All Banks, published by the Japan Bankers Association.
 The data set covers the period from 1996 through 2003.

-To calculate a proxy for ratios of NPLs, we use risk management loans divided by total asset.
+To calculate a proxy for ratios of NPLs, we use risk management loans divided by total assets.
 Using the standards set by the Federation of Bankers Associations of Japan, each bank discloses the amount of "risk management loans" each year.
-Risk management loans comprise of "past due loans" in arrears by 3 months or more, and "restructured loans" with changes in terms and conditions, as well as loans to borrowers in legal bankruptcy.
+Risk management loans are comprised of "past due loans" in arrears by three months or more, and "restructured loans" with changes in terms and conditions, as well as loans to borrowers in legal bankruptcy.
 For large banks, the standards after 1998 became comparable to the United States SEC standards adopted for the public disclosure of bad loans.
-However, the standards, covering a wider range of non-performing loans, were different before 1998.
+However, the standards-which cover a wider range of non-performing loans-were different before 1998.
 Moreover, the definition of risk management loans changed frequently for other smaller banks (that is, regional banks, second regional banks, Shinkin Banks, and Shinyo Kumiai).
 In calculating the NPL ratios, we thus use only those of the major banks (that is, city banks, trust banks, and long-term credit banks) and distinguish those before and after 1998 as two different variables in the analysis.

-The stock prices we use in the following analysis are those at the end of each fiscal year.
-We took their logs to penalize lower values larger.
-Because of availability, the data covers only those for listed banks, although most of the main banks are listed ones in our sample.
-We excluded stock prices of failed banks in the analysis, even when they were kept listed in the stock market.
-We, however, added a dummy to unlisted banks for which the stock prices are missing.
+The relative stock valuation we use in the following analysis is the logged difference of the bank's stock price between the end of each year and the end of 1990.
+We took 1990 as a benchmark year because the Japanese stock market crashed in early 1991.
+Because of availability, the data cover only those for listed banks, although most of the main banks are listed ones in our sample.
+We excluded stock valuation of failed banks in the analysis, even when they were kept listed in the stock market.
+We added a dummy to the main banks for which stock prices are missing.